-The plate carrier supports both portrait and landscape orientation of the 96-well plate (Figure 21).
-A plate clamp is incorporated in the plate carrier to keep the plate in place during processing.
+The plate carrier of the Wellwash Versa instrument supports both portrait and landscape orientation of the 96-well plate and landscape orientation of the 384-well plate (Figure 3-24).
+A plate clamp is incorporated into the plate carrier to keep the plate in place during processing.
 A sensor in the plate clamp senses the presence of a microplate.